Deploy to the Decentralized Web with IPFS

 00:30:40 - Anthony Campolo

 Great.
 So anyone else should be able to go view this as well.
-And this is where all the important stuff kind of starts coming together, because this is where this becomes an actual website on the Internet other people can look at.
+This is where all the important stuff kind of starts coming together, because this is where this becomes an actual website on the internet that other people can look at.
 So how is this possible?
-This is possible because of IPFS IO.
-That is the gateway that I was referring to earlier.
-So that is one that Protocol Labs themselves are running.
-They are managing that gateway.
-They are ensuring that that gateway stays up and stays reliable and available.
-There's also other ones, like Cloudflare.
-So Cloudflare has an IPFS gateway.
+It's possible because of ipfs.io.
+That is the gateway I was referring to earlier.
+Protocol Labs themselves are running that gateway.
+They are managing it and ensuring that it stays up and reliable and available.
+There's also others, like Cloudflare.
+Cloudflare has an IPFS gateway.
 Let me grab a link for that.
-So that's going to be basically the same thing, but instead of IPFS IO, it's going to start with cloudflare-ipfs.com.
+It's basically the same thing, but instead of ipfs.io, it's going to start with cloudflare-ipfs.com.

 00:31:34 - Ben Myers